Production: Biscuit Filmworks Director: Aaron Stoller Editorial: Matt Murphy (Exile) Post: Company 3 Audio Mix: Heard City

 Date a Napkin User

 How do you get people to give a shit about napkins?
 We had a theory: people who buy napkins make for better lovers because they care more.
-So we put our theory to the test with a nationwide study and turns out napkin users are more attentive, more dedicated, and better marriage material overall.
+So we put our theory to the test by partnering with Match.com and conducting a nationwide study.
+Turns out napkin users are more attentive, more dedicated, and better marriage material overall.
 Using the data we created a campaign promptly named #DateaNapkinUser.

 Selected Press: Adweek, Creativity, The Drum, MediaPost, Dallas Observer, iHeart Radio, Ad Age